shaneg07/imagejcom/README.md

-A basic blog page to showcase our J component.
+A basic page made using HTML/CSS to showcase our J component.